-Significantly greater body condition of Mountain Whitefish in the fall compared to the spring may reflect greater food availability during summer than in winter or be a result of lower body condition following winter spawning for adult Mountain Whitefish.
-Abundance and biomass of benthic invertebrates was greater in the fall than in the spring season in the MCR (Schleppe and Larratt 2015).
+Greater body condition of Mountain Whitefish in the fall compared to the spring may reflect greater food availability during summer than in winter or be a result of lower body condition following winter spawning for adult Mountain Whitefish.
+Abundance and biomass of benthic invertebrates were greater in the fall than in the spring in the MCR (Schleppe and Larratt 2015).

 The results did not support a significant difference in the body condition of Rainbow Trout before and after the flow regime change.
 The body condition of adult Rainbow Trout decreased in the first three years after the flow regime change, which was also observed for other species including Bull Trout and Largescale Sucker.
-However, differences in Rainbow Trout body condition were relatively small (<5% effect size) and CRIs overlapped for all estimates.
-As was observed for several other species, body condition of juvenile Rainbow Trout was high in 2017, whereas body condition of adult Rainbow Trout was near average in 2017.
+Small sample sizes for Rainbow Trout contributed to greater uncertainty in body condition and CRIs overlapped for all estimates.
+In 2018, estimated body condition of Rainbow Trout was lower than all previous years with a -7% effect size.
 Body condition of Rainbow Trout was much lower in the spring than in the fall, likely because of less food availability in winter than in summer and possibly because some of the larger Rainbow Trout could be in post-spawning condition during the spring.